This was my first attempt at filming a trip. It’s sort of Slow-TV, with no talking, so it might not be everyone’s cup of tea.

 I had planned to keep my camp on the island, and then paddle north with just my food and cooking utensils this day.
 But I woke up to a windy cloudy day.
 I paddled almost 1 km north in the morning, just to try the waters, and had a hard time paddling back to the island.
 I decided to stay there instead, reading, watching Netflix and foraging.

 I filled my foldable Kuksa with lingonberries and blueberries, and then went to the shore to do some fishing.
 I had tried to catch a fish now and then during the entire trip, but it’s not such a big interest of mine.
 But now I got one, after just a few throws.
-It was another bass, and the largest one I’ve seen.
+It was another perch, and the largest one I’ve seen.
 I was happy to have caught one, since I was really looking forward to spice up the diet with some fresh fish.

 I filed it on a rock and then fried it in tons of butter and olive oil, sprinkled with citrus pepper.
 It tasted great, and I had the cup of blueberries and lingonberries as desert.